st-tech/zr-obp/examples/online/README.md

 - `$n_runs` specifies the number of simulation runs in the experiment to estimate standard deviations of the performance of OPE estimators.
 - `$n_rounds` and `$n_actions` specify the number of rounds (or samples) and the number of actions of the synthetic bandit data.
 - `$dim_context` specifies the dimension of context vectors.
+- `$n_sim` specifeis the simulations in the Monte Carlo simulation to compute the ground-truth policy value.
 - `$evaluation_policy_name` specifeis the evaluation policy and should be one of "bernoulli_ts", "epsilon_greedy", "lin_epsilon_greedy", "lin_ts, lin_ucb", "logistic_epsilon_greedy", "logistic_ts", or "logistic_ucb".
 - `$n_jobs` is the maximum number of concurrently running jobs.